Burned in December, markets see slim chance of ECB action this week

 * Money markets price in marginal chance for January rate cut

-* Worsening outlook means ECB may act later this year (Updates prices, adds comment)
+* Worsening outlook means ECB may act later this year (Updates prices, adds new comments)

 By Marius Zaharia

-LONDON, Jan 18 (Reuters) - Financial markets have priced in litle chance the European Central Bank will cut interest rates this week, even with oil prices at just over half what the ECB had forecast for 2016 and long-term inflation expectations at their lowest in more than three months.
+LONDON, Jan 18 (Reuters) - Financial markets have priced in only a marginal chance the European Central Bank will cut interest rates this week, even with oil prices at just over half the levels the ECB’s 2016 staff forecasts are based on and long-term inflation expectations at their lowest in more than three months.

-Euro zone bond yields edged higher on Monday and short-term interest rates held steady, signs of caution after ECB President Mario Draghi failed to meet the market’s expectations in December.
+Euro zone bond yields edged higher on Monday and short-term interest rates held steady in a sign of caution after ECB President Mario Draghi failed to meet the market’s expectations in December.

 “I do not recall other policy meetings where Draghi surprised the market in such a negative way,” said Rabobank senior market economist Elwin de Groot.
 “That signalled to me reluctance to do more.”